CandyboxDAO/candy-interface/CONTRIBUTING.md

-# Contributing to Juicebox
+# Contributing to Candybox

-If you're interested in contributing ideas or code to Juicebox, you're in the right place!
+If you're interested in contributing ideas or code to Candybox, you're in the right place!

 ## Development